eduveks/plunto/README.md

 cd netuno/apps/plunto
 ```

-Copy from base configuration and edit to make your the adjustments:
+Copy from base configuration and edit to make your own adjustments:

 ```
 cp config/sample.json config/_development.json
 ```

-Now just need to start the Netuno server with Plunto Web Chat as the main application:
+Now just need to start the Netuno Server, but with the Plunto Web Chat as the main application:

 `./netuno server app=plunto`

-> At the first time, will execute the NPM installs automatically.
+> At the first time, may execute the NPM installs automatically.

 ### Local Links